codr7/tyred-java/README.md

 This project is part of the [tyred](https://github.com/codr7/tyred) family of frameworks.

 ### License
-Plain old MIT, except for members of the following loser organizations:
+MIT, except for members of the following loser organizations:

 - 365ID
 - CatalystOne Solutions